Special $ 20 Million Bonuses For Air Canada Executives

 Remember that since the start of the pandemic, Air Canada has laid off more than half of its workforce, or 21,700 workers, and received more than $ 650 million in wage support.

-In April, the Trudeau government awarded $ 5.9 billion in aid to Air Canada.
-The agreement reached with Ottawa states that company executives will not be able to benefit from an annual compensation in excess of $ 1 million (excluding retirement plan payments and end of service benefits).
+In April, Ottawa provided $ 5.9 billion in aid to Air Canada.
+The agreement reached stipulates that top executives cannot benefit from compensation in excess of $ 1 million (excluding contributions to the retirement plan and end-of-service benefits).